Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields: Abstract

 \section{Abstract}

-We provide the autocorrelation function and the power spectral density of a solution to a noisy version of the Bloch equation, where each component of the external magnetic field is subject to white noise.
-We conclude that up to first-order in the noise power spectral density, noise in the quantization direction does not affect the autocorrelation function of the transversal spin.
-Moreover, noise terms for the remaining two axes make slightly different contributions to the autocorrelation function and therefore to the power of the noise-response signals.
-The analytic results are strongly supported by Monte Carlo simulations.
-Remarks on the second-order terms are given, and these are also supported by the simulations.
+{We provide a closed-form autocorrelation function and power spectral density (PSD) of the solution, along a prescribed probing direction, to a noisy version of an optically pumped Bloch equation wherein each component of the external magnetic field is subject to (possibly correlated) white noise.
+We conclude that, up to first order in the white noise covariance amplitudes, noise in the bias B-field direction does not affect the autocorrelation function.
+Moreover, the noise terms for the remaining two axes make different contributions to the magnetic noise-driven spin PSD; in particular, the contribution corresponding to noises perpendicular to the probing direction dominates at high frequencies.
+Some results concerning the second (and higher) order terms are given, and an effective Larmor frequency shift caused by anisotropic transversal B-field noises, towards the DC direction, is revealed.
+The analytic results are supported by Monte Carlo simulations employing the Euler-Maruyama method.} \keywords{Bloch equations, Power spectral density, Magnetic resonance, Spin evolution, Atomic magnetometer}